class NativeWindow

 The size limit is specified as the coordinates of a Point object.
 The

-property corresponds to the window width, the y
+point x property corresponds to the window width, the y property to

 the window height.